jborza/jsforth/notes.md

+# TODO:

+- do .. loop remember that the words DO and LOOP are branching commands and that therefore they can only be executed inside a definition.
+- do .. loop+ pops the increment from the stack, e.g. 0 10 do i . -1 +loop
+- if ... then | if ... else ... then
+- ? (addr -) // displays the contents of a variable
+- :noname
+- state - should be true (compile) or false (interpreting) state

+# notes

 The word : (colon) parses a name as a parameter, creates a dictionary entry (a colon definition) and enters compilation state.
 The interpreter continues to read space-delimited words from the user input device.
 If a word is found, the interpreter executes the compilation semantics associated with the word, instead of the interpretation semantics.
 The default compilation semantics of a word are to append its interpretation semantics to the current definition.[21]

 words should not be a dictionary, but a linked list (or an array with two properties: name and body)